felmoltor/blog.felipemolina.com/_posts/2024-10-30-2024-10-30-Breaking geo-location Enabled Apps.md

 (Note: Initially, this tool was not released due to the concerns against the privacy of the users of Telegram.
 But after certain point, many people released their own tools and post, so that is not a concern anymore.)

 The tool, was initially only targeting Telegram, but soon I grew hungry and decided to extend the study to other Apps, specifically to dating apps.
-Dating apps are prone to this breach of privacy because, as mentioned by XXX (link), it's assumed and accepted by the users of the application to give away their private information to have better chances to find a partner.
+Dating apps are prone to this breach of privacy because it's assumed and accepted by the users of the application to give away their private information to have better chances to find a partner.
 It's assumed, and it's part of the game.

 # The target apps